PhD in Occupational Science

 The Interdisciplinary Immersion Experience

 The hallmark of our restructured PhD program is immersion for 20 hours per week in an interdisciplinary, extramurally funded research group during the first six semesters of study.
-Within these groups, doctoral students gain experience in interdisciplinary research and grantsmanship that include work related to publications, data collection, data analysis and theory building.
+Within this group, you gain experience in interdisciplinary research and grantsmanship that includes work related to publications, data collection, data analysis and theory building.
 An intensive immersion model can be thought of as a learner-centered research apprenticeship.
-We believe that the wide-ranging content of our research programs prepares our PhD students as career scientists who can confidently make a valued contribution to interdisciplinary research groups.
-It also places the student squarely at the center of translational research that is at the forefront of health-related research.
+We believe that the wide-ranging content of our research programs prepares you as a career scientist who can confidently make a valued contribution to an interdisciplinary research group.
+It also places you squarely at the center of translational research that is at the forefront of health-related research.

 USC has been accredited by the Western Association of Schools and Colleges (WASC), one of six regional accrediting organizations recognized by the U.S. Department of Education, since 1949.
 View the student learning outcomes (PDF) for our academic programs.